Considering travel during the pandemic? Take precautions to protect yourself from COVID-19.By Mayo Clinic Staff

 - Cover coughs and sneezes.

 - Clean your hands often.
-It's especially important after going to the bathroom, before eating, and after coughing, sneezing or blowing your nose.
+Be sure to wash your hands after using the bathroom, before eating, and after coughing, sneezing or blowing your nose.

 - Wash your hands often with soap and water for at least 20 seconds.

 - If soap and water aren't available, use a hand sanitizer that contains at least 60% alcohol.
 Cover all surfaces of your hands and rub your hands together until they feel dry.